 Give your loved one relevant contact details for recovery meetings, therapists, and any other appropriate medical professionals.
 Do this with no strings or pressure attached.

-You could also put them in touch with a treatment center like Renaissance where they can follow a structured inpatient or outpatient program following medical detox.
+You could also put them in touch with an Orange County drug rehab like Renaissance where they can follow a structured inpatient or outpatient program.